 Harrison, Ohio — Our first fieldwork of the year started on this cold, cold March day in southeastern Indiana.
 (Note the white icicles on the outcrop.)
 Luke Kosowatz, Matt Shearer and I have begun our projects in the magnificent Cincinnatian Group (Upper Ordovician, Katian) with its fantastic fossils on the first day of Wooster’s spring break.
 Despite the sunlight, it was 19°F when we had to leave the warm vehicle to start collecting fossils at our first stop shown above.
 This is the US 27 roadcut outside Richmond, Indiana, beloved by paleontologists (N 39.78631°, W 84.90318°).
-Here the lower Whitewater Formation is well exposed and weathered just right to release millions of fossils from their rocky tombs.
+Here the upper Whitewater Formation is well exposed and weathered just right to release millions of fossils from their rocky tombs.
 Luke is studying patterns of bioerosion (almost entirely borings) in the Cincinnatian for his Independent Study thesis, and Matt is examining the distribution of bryozoan taxa for his I.S. work.
 We’ll have more details on their investigations later.

 Today we started at the top of the Cincinnatian Group and worked our way down section as we moved south through Indiana towards the Ohio River.
 One of our sites was the Brookville Lake Dam emergency spillway exposure, seen above on the other end of the dam.